11 Ways to Eat Smaller Portions to Lose Weight

 6. Compare Portions to Day-to-Day Objects

-Unless filled with culinary experience, knowing what half a cup of pasta looks like without a measuring cup is challenging.
+Unless filled with culinary experience, knowing what 3 ounces of chicken looks like is difficult without a food scale.
 For this reason, try to compare serving sizes to common objects and sizes.
+As an example, a 3-ounce serving of chicken is about the size of a deck of cards.

 Knowing these eyeball measurements can be particularly useful when food labels and tools are not convenient.
 Use a food portion guide to learn common portion sizes as well.